stelzinga/MF/MGT_99.Legend.md

 In notes it is possible to use such references by explicitly using the words 'section(s)' or 'note(s)' in front of, or behind the item. e.g. "... section ## Routines in section # OBJECTIVES in note MGT: Planning ..."

 ### File
-For a file the Note Reference is [File Reference] in which File Reference is either a full path to a file or directory or a shorter version of such path.
-File References are operating system specific.
+For a file the Note Reference is [File Path], [F: File Path] or [F: File Path] in which File Path is either a full path to a file or directory or a shorter version of such path.
+File Paths are operating system specific.

 Examples:
     $HOME/data_private/mgt/51.finance/       (Linux)